Integrated Humanities A

 Omnibus I: Biblical and Classical Civilizations, Student Text, 3rd or 4th edition

-Each teacher will select books from the following list which the students will read either entirely or in part (the teachers may not necessarily include every title listed below, but will include most of this classic literature):
+Each teacher will select books from the following list which the students will read either entirely or in part (the teachers may not necessarily include every title listed below, but will include much of this classic literature):

 Semester 1: Primary Books and Secondary Books